-- Loan Limits: Simplifies and streamlines the types of federal student loans offered to students and allows annual loan limits to vary by program.1 - Aggregate Limits: Caps aggregate student loan limits at \$50,000 for undergraduate students (up to \$23,000 of which can be subsidized loans), \$100,000 for graduate students, and \$150,000 for students in graduate professional programs.
-Additionally, the bill allows undergraduates enrolled in certain qualifying programs subject to federally regulated licensure requirements to exceed the aggregate undergraduate loan limit if the program demonstrate strong student outcomes as relates to employment and completion, similar to the bi-partisan Flight Education Access Act (Reps.
+- Loan Limits: Simplifies and streamlines the types of federal student loans offered to students and allows annual loan limits to vary by program. - Aggregate Limits: Caps aggregate student loan limits at \$50,000 for undergraduate students (up to \$23,000 of which can be subsidized loans), \$100,000 for graduate students, and \$150,000 for students in graduate professional programs.
+Additionally, the bill allows undergraduates enrolled in certain qualifying programs subject to federally regulated licensure requirements to exceed the aggregate undergraduate loan limit, similar to the bipartisan Flight Education Access Act (Reps.
 Allred (D-TX), Cohen (D-TN), and Chavez-DeRemer (R-OR)).
-Caps the total aggregate amount of federal loans a student can borrow at \$200,000. - Annual Limits: Replaces arbitrary and outdated borrowing caps with flexible loan limits that vary by degree program; caps the total annual borrowing amount at the "median cost of college" of the program a student is enrolled in (discussed below) and provides financial aid administrators with additional flexibility to lower loan limits for certain categories of borrowers and the earnings and repayment outcomes of
+Caps the total aggregate amount of federal loans a student can borrow at \$200,000. - Annual Limits: Replaces arbitrary and outdated borrowing caps with flexible loan limits that vary by degree program; caps the total annual borrowing amount at the "median cost of college" of the program a student is enrolled in (discussed below) and provides financial aid administrators with additional flexibility to lower loan limits for certain categories of borrowers and the earnings and repayment outcomes of graduates, similar to the Responsible Borrowing Act of 2023 (Rep. Grothman (R-WI)). - PLUS Loans: Sunsets the Grad PLUS and Parent PLUS loan programs, which currently allow borrowers to take on effectively unlimited amounts of debt.

-1 Under current law, the maximum combined amount of Direct Subsidized and Direct Unsubsidized Loans that undergraduate students borrow annually is between \$5,500 and \$12,500 (\$31,000 to \$57,500 in aggregate), depending on your year in school and your dependency status.
+&lt;sup>1 Under current law, the maximum combined amount of Direct Subsidized and Direct Unsubsidized Loans that undergraduate students borrow annually is between \$5,500 and \$12,500 (\$31,000 to \$57,500 in aggregate), depending on your year in school and your dependency status.
 For graduate/professional students, annual limits are generally \$20,500 (higher for some medical professions) in Direct Unsubsidized Loans each academic year (\$138,500 in aggregate including undergraduate loans; up to \$224,0000 for professional students).
 However, both graduates and parents of dependent undergraduates have access to PLUS loans, which have no annual cap other than what the school determines is the students cost of attendance; there is no aggregate cap on PLUS loans.